nblstrue/Simple-Local-Data-Base-in-C/README.md

 ### Update V1.1 - Overhaul of the Project - 2nd edition (December 2025)

 * (IMPORTANT) Export a csv file at the end of the program and, throughout the program, export a bin file to store the data efficiently

-              -> To have a user friendly version of the database for user;
+              -> To have a user friendly version of the database for user

               -> To have a efficient/fast way to load data

 * Be able to edit a person's informations
 * Be able to delete one specific person
 * Be able to show the data by parameters (income, weight, height, etc)